-One of BBC TV’s greatest drama productions in the late sixties was the adaptation of John Galsworthy’s novels which make up The Forsyte Saga, the unfolding tale of an upper middle-class family in London the Victorian and Edwardian eras.
+One of BBC TV’s greatest drama productions in the late sixties was the adaptation of John Galsworthy’s novels which make up The Forsyte Saga, the unfolding tale of an upper-middle-class family in London during the Victorian and Edwardian eras.
 The twenty-six-part series is widely considered to be the first modern TV costume drama.
 It was a phenomenon in Britain: Soames and Irene’s marriage was the subject of national debate, and local vicars were reportedly asked to change the times of services so that their congregations could be home in time for ‘Forsyte.’
 The final episode attracted over eighteen million viewers.
-The series re-ignited an interest in Galsworthy’s work, bringing the novels to anew generation of readers.
+The series re-ignited an interest in Galsworthy’s work, bringing the novels to a new generation of readers.

 The Forsyte Saga, which was first published under that title in 1922, is a set of novels which chronicle the vicissitudes of three generations of a large upper-middle-class English family whose wealth was based on business.
 Only a few generations removed from their farming ancestors, the family is keenly aware of its status as ‘new money’.
 The saga begins as the nineteenth century is drawing to a close, and the upper middle classes, with their property and propriety, are becoming a dying section of society.
 The Forsytes are blind to this fact, clinging to their conventions and ‘brilliant respectability’.